JvanKatwijk/qt-dab/README.md

 The widget for the *spectrum scope* is equipped with a tab for selecting on of 6 views on the input signal.
 In the view shown, the spectrum of the incoming DAB signal is shown.
-One sees clearly that the width of the signal is app 1.5 MHz (1536 KHz to be precise).
+One sees clearly that the bandwidth of the signal is app 1.5 MHz (1536 KHz to be precise).
 To the right, one sees the *signal constellation*, i,e, the mapping from the complex signals onto their real